csgohacks/master-guide/free-and-pastes/luckycharms/README.md

 ### Services

-* Moderators barely reply

 ### Overall

-* Decent legitbot
+* No legitbot in free version
-* Improved ragebot
+* A men ragebot
 * Meh Visuals
 * Feature-rich miscellaneous options
 * Bad customer services
-* Still worthy for a lifetime subscription for it's name and stability.
+* This only should be your consideration when OTC3 does not work anymore, which should not be anytime soon.

 --TODO-- Insert more opinions about luckycharms.